-From Omics Novel Glimpses into Early Lung Development
+From Omics, Novel Glimpses into Early Lung Development

-In related papers 'dramatic' changes in lipids and the ontogeny of protein changes
+In related papers‚ 'dramatic' changes in lipids and the ontogeny of protein changes

 Lungs allow us to breathe - to take in oxygen and release carbon dioxide.
-Yet despite an existential importance, the development of the lungs and the rules governing the process that enables respiration is still not well understood at the molecular level.
+Yet despite an existential importance, the development of the lungs and the rules governing the process that enables respiration are still not well understood at the molecular level.

 Of equal importance and high clinical significance is early lung development, with "early" defined as from around four months before birth through 24 months after birth.
 This stage of development is crucial to the lifelong health of an individual and remains the most critical factor in newborn viability.
 It also has significant implications in reducing the high mortality rate that characterizes prematurely born infants in the United States.
 For these reasons, expanding the understanding of early lung development is a critical step toward promoting proper lung formation in preterm infants.